-This Harvest Kale Salad is a perfectly nourishing, hearty, and flavorful salad for all your fall and winter festivities.
 This salad embodies all the amazing flavors of autumn produce.
-It's a delicious salad that also happens to be naturally Whole30, Paleo, and Low Carb.
+It's a delicious salad that also happens to be naturally paleo, Whole30, and low carb.

 Roasted delicata squash, sliced green apples, red onions all on a bed of nourishing kale and shaved Brussel sprouts.
-The delightful toppings that consist of pomegranate seeds, pepitas (pumpkin seeds) and a small handful of micro greens for a bonus nutritional punch are perfect to round off this bowl of deliciousness.
+The delightful toppings consisting of pomegranate seeds, pepitas (pumpkin seeds) and a small handful of micro greens for a bonus nutritional punch are perfect to round off this healthy salad.

 The truth is, some vegetables are more nutritious when slightly cooked.
 Cruciferous greens such as spinach, chard, and kale contain a chemical known as oxalic acid, which can be irritating to the intestinal tract.
 It can also block nutrient absorption.